The Curious Adventurers

 0 Comments

-After a day in the saddle, I jumped of the bike on the outskirts of the beautiful fishing village of Cudillero.
-After an effortless check-in and a refreshing shower, I walked into the village.
+After a day in the saddle, I jumped off the bike on the outskirts of the beautiful fishing village of Cudillero.
+Following an effortless check‑in and a refreshing shower, I made my way into the village.
+I had chosen a small hotel near the Palacio de los Selgas, and from there a quiet 1‑kilometre walk along a country road led me to the top of the village, close to the lighthouse.

-Where it was Saturday evening in early June, I had expected Cudillero to be busier than it really was.
-But the changeable weather was probably the cause why on this particular Saturday, most of the terrasses were only half-filled with customers.
+As it was a Saturday evening in early June, I had expected Cudillero to be much livelier.
+But the changeable weather was likely to blame; on this particular evening, most of the terraces were only half‑filled with customers, giving the village a quieter, more relaxed atmosphere than usual.

 Picture